-Source: U.S. Army Corps of Engineers, Office of
+Source: U.S. Army Corps of Engineers, Office of History

-History

-Period: 1943-1945 Content: ~2,000 pages Product Number: 16801736 of Normandy.
-Enemy fire will cut some of them down.
-Their "taxi" will pull itself off the sands and dash back to a Coast Guard manned transport for more passengers.

-Release Quarter: Q3 December
+Period: 1943-1945 Content: ~2,000 pages Product Number:16801736 Release Month: December

-Prepared by Headquarters, First U.S. Army, 1945 under Gen. Omar Bradley and his successor, Gen. Courtney H. Hodges, this series of reports is a complete history of the planning, implementation, and lessons of the assault against Germany that began with the Normandy invasion and ended when the Russian and American armies met on May 7, 1945.
+Prepared by Headquarters, First U.S. Army, 1945, under Gen. Omar Bradley and his successor, Gen. Courtney H. Hodges, this series of reports is a complete history of the planning, implementation, and lessons of the assault against Germany that began with the Normandy invasion and ended when the Russian and American armies met on May 7, 1945.